WESTERN NEW YORK BRANCH AMERICAN SOCIETY FOR MICROBIOLOGY CONSTITUTION AND BYLAWS

 Section 1.
 The Activities of the BRANCH shall promote the scientific knowledge of microbiology and related subjects through BRANCH workshops, presentations and seminars available to all members.

 Section 2.
-The permanent Committees of the BRANCH shall be named and defined in the Bylaws.
+Creation of committees beyond the EXCOM of the BRANCH shall be named and defined in the Bylaws.

 ARTICLE VIII.
 BYLAWS

 Section 1.
-The Executive Committee or any five members of the BRANCH may propose Bylaws, or changes in the Bylaws, provided they are not in conflict with the Constitution of the SOCIETY and not in conflict with the Constitution of the BRANCH, as may be necessary for the proper government of the BRANCH.
+The EXCOM or any five members petitioning the EXCOM may propose a change to the Bylaws, provided they are not in conflict with the Constitution of the SOCIETY and not in conflict with the Constitution of the BRANCH, as may be necessary for the proper government of the BRANCH.
 Such Bylaws shall become operative as set forth in Article VIII, Section 2, of the BRANCH Constitution and Bylaws.

 ARTICLE IX.
 AMENDMENTS TO THE BRANCH CONSTITUTION

 Section 1.
-Any proposed amendment to the BRANCH Constitution, not in conflict with the Articles of Incorporation of the SOCIETY and not in conflict with the Constitution of the SOCIETY, may be presented in writing by any two members of the Executive Committee, or at least five members, at any BRANCH business meeting.
+Any proposed amendment to the BRANCH Constitution or major changes, not in conflict with the Articles of Incorporation of the SOCIETY and not in conflict with the Constitution of the SOCIETY, may be presented by any member to be reviewed by the EXCOM.

 Section 2.
-A proposed amendment approved by a majority of the members, present and voting at a BRANCH business meeting shall be promptly sent to all members of the BRANCH, together with a ballot.
+A proposed amendment approved by a majority of the EXCOM, shall be promptly sent to all members of the BRANCH, together with a ballot.

 Section 4.
-Any amendment that has been adopted shall go into effect at once.
+Any amendment that has been adopted shall go into effect at immediately.

 ARTICLE X. DISPOSITION OF ASSETS